Rapid inference and comparison of gravitational-wave population models with neural variational posteriors: Gravitational-wave populations

 As a benchmark for variational inference, we compare to nested sampling using \textsc{Dynesty} \cite{Speagle:2019ivv} through \textsc{Bilby} \cite{Ashton:2018jfp}.
 For a fair comparison, for both nested sampling and variational inference we use the implementation of the likelihood and population models in \textsc{GWPopulation} \cite{Talbot:2024yqw} and run on a NVIDIA A30 GPU using \textsc{JAX} \cite{jax2018github}.
-We compare the number of likelihood evaluations required, run times (including JIT compilation), and evidence estimates with associated uncertainties from nested sampling and the intrinsic Monte Carlo variance from importance sampling (see Sec.~\ref{sec: Importance sampling and evidence estimation}).
+We compare the number of likelihood evaluations required, run times (including JIT compilation and prior training), and evidence estimates with associated uncertainties from nested sampling and the intrinsic Monte Carlo variance from importance sampling (see Sec.~\ref{sec: Importance sampling and evidence estimation}).
 We also define an efficiency as the effective number of posterior samples per likelihood evaluation, where for nested sampling the effective sample size is computed using the weighted nested samples and for variational inference the importance sampling efficiency is used (see Sec.~\ref{sec: Importance sampling and evidence estimation}).

-We quantify the similarity between variational and nested-sampling posteriors with the Jensen--Shannon (JS) divergence in the full-dimensional space (instead of one-dimensional divergences).
-We use the \textsc{Bilby} default sampler settings for \textsc{Dynesty}, but in the course of this work were made aware of more efficient alternate (alt.) settings so we also compare to those for a more competitive timing benchmark (in particular, we use \texttt{sample=acceptance-walk} and \texttt{naccept=10}).
-Note that due to the likelihood threshold $\mathcal{V}(\Lambda) > V$, the integral returned by the nested sampling algorithm is actually $\mathcal{Z}' / \int \dd{\Lambda} \Theta \big( V - \mathcal{V}(\Lambda) \big) \pi(\lambda)$; we estimate and remove this denominator with a simple Monte Carlo approximation, whose uncertainty we estimate and propagate alongside that from nested sampling (though the total uncertainty in $\mathcal{Z}'$ is dominated by the latter).
+We use the \textsc{Bilby} default sampler settings for \textsc{Dynesty}, but in the course of this work were made aware of more efficient alternate settings, which we compare to for a more competitive timing benchmark (in particular, we use \texttt{sample=acceptance-walk} and \texttt{naccept=10}).
+Note that due to the likelihood threshold $\mathcal{V}(\lambda) > V$, the integral returned by the nested sampling algorithm is actually $\mathcal{Z}' / \int \dd{\lambda} \Theta \big( V - \mathcal{V}(\lambda) \big) \pi(\lambda)$; we estimate and remove this denominator with a simple Monte Carlo approximation, whose uncertainty we estimate and propagate alongside that from nested sampling (though the total uncertainty in $\mathcal{Z}'$ is dominated by the latter).